Asphalt Overlay Program

 The resurfacing program includes a combination of one to two inch overlays primarily over existing asphalt streets and some complete street rebuilds that are typically five inches thick.
 As part of this project, a large milling machine will also remove one to two inches of asphalt from a street before the asphalt is put in place.
 This top layer of asphalt is called the wearing course, which needs to be removed and replaced after several years.
 Some highly traveled streets, such as Frederick Avenue need to be resurfaced every six or seven years, while low traffic residential streets can last up to 20 years.

 The 2017 Resurfacing Program, with a 2.7 Million plus budget, was advertised for bids on December 18 and the bid opening was on January 12.
 Herzog Contracting was awarded the contract after Council approval on January 30.
 The Notice to Proceed was issued on February 22.
-This early bid letting will allow the contractor to start resurfacing streets first thing in early spring of 2017.
+This early bid letting has allow the contractor to start resurfacing streets early this spring.
 Final completion date is set for October 31, 2017.